-A new initiative to build networks of female researchers in different areas of mathematics, through Research Collaboration Conferences at math insitutes which focus on building collaboration groups consisting of senior and junior women in a given area.
+A new initiative to build networks of female researchers in many areas of mathematics, through Research Collaboration Conferences at math institutes, which focus on building collaboration groups consisting of senior and junior women in a given area.

-The research collaboration conferences in mathematics linked to this effort so far are WIN, WiSh, WIT, WhAM!, WIG, WINART.
+RCCW: The research collaboration networks for women in mathematics linked to this effort so far are WIN, WiSh, WIT, WhAM!, WIG, WINART.

-- WiSH AWM/IPAM, Modeling Boundaries of Objects, July 2013
+- Modeling Boundaries of Objects, IPAM, July 2013

 AWM 40th Anniversary Conference (Brown/ICERM)